Unboxed-Software/solana-course/content/anchor-frontend.md

 1. `counter` - an existing account to increment the count field
 2. `user` - the payer from the transaction

-Looking at the `IDL`, we can see that in both instructions the `user` is required as signer because the `isSigner` flag is marked as `true`.
+Looking at the `IDL`, we can see that in both instructions the `user` is required as a signer because the `isSigner` flag is marked as `true`.
 Additionally, neither instructions require any additional instruction data since the `args` section is blank for both.

 Looking further down at the `accounts` section, we can see that the program contains one account type named `Counter` with a single `count` field of type `u64`.